Back to Top

 Evidence of Legal Ties Outside of Colorado

-• Filing a Colorado state income tax return as a non-resident
+• Filing a Colorado non-resident tax return

 • Maintenance of a home in another state